Sunisa Lee: 2024 Olympic Games

 During the qualification round at the Olympics, Lee competed on all four apparatuses.
 She ended the day ranked third overall and qualified for the all-around final.
 She also qualified for the uneven bars and balance beam finals.
 During the team final, Lee contributed scores on uneven bars, balance beam, and floor exercise towards the team's first-place finish, earning the U.S. national team their fourth overall Olympic team gold medal.
 In the all-around final, Lee won a bronze medal, becoming the first reigning Olympic champion since Nadia Comăneci in 1980 to medal in the event at the following Olympic Games.
 In the uneven bars final, she finished with a score of 14.800 to win the bronze medal.
 In the balance beam final, she fell off the beam, scoring a 13.100 and finishing in sixth place.

+2025–2026

+Following her 2024 Olympic medal victory, Lee's grand uncle, Seexeng Lee, created a 20-pound bronze bust sculpture of her and it was installed in Phalen Regional Park in St. Paul.
+The sculpture was stolen in July 2025 and recovered by St. Paul police in August 2026.

+Lee did not compete in 2025.
+On July 14, 2026, exactly two years before the 2028 Summer Olympics opening ceremony, she posted a video on her Instagram announcing that she had resumed training, hinting at a possible run for the 2028 Summer Olympics.
+Her video closed with the quote "This is more than a comeback.
+Stay tuned."
+Later that same day, Fanatics Studios announced that they had greenlit a documentary following Lee and chronicling "an intimate look into the life of [Lee] on and off the mat as she opens up her life to the cameras, giving unprecedented access into her comeback to gymnastics".